Scott Harshbarger

 Luther Scott Harshbarger (born December 1, 1941) is an American attorney and Democratic politician.
 He served as the 56th Massachusetts Attorney General from 1991 to 1999.
 In 1998, he was the Democratic nominee for Governor of Massachusetts but lost a close race to acting governor Paul Cellucci.

-As of 2016, he served as senior counsel in the Boston law firm of Casner & Edwards, LLP.
+Harshbarger served as senior counsel in the Boston law firm of Casner & Edwards, LLP from 2016 to 2026.

 Early life and education

 Harshbarger was born in New Haven, Connecticut.
-He attended Harvard College, where he was a halfback on the varsity football team, and Harvard Law School.
+He graduated in 1964 from Harvard College, where he was a halfback on the varsity football team.
+He received a JD degree in 1967 from Harvard Law School.

 Career

 After law school, Harshbarger worked as a public defender and civil rights attorney.

 Middlesex District Attorney

 He was first elected as district attorney of Middlesex County, Massachusetts in 1982, defeating incumbent DA John Droney in the Democratic primary.
 He was re-elected in 1986.

 Harshbarger was elected president of the Massachusetts Association of District Attorneys and was awarded the Livingston Hall Award by the American Bar Association for Harshbarger's outstanding work in Juvenile Justice.